All Products

 Timeout period

-Set the maximum wait time for a POP to establish a connection with the origin server and receive data.
-If the origin server does not respond or the data transfer is not complete within this period, the POP disconnects and returns a 5xx error to the client.
-A reasonable timeout period helps fail fast and prevents long client wait times.
+Sets the maximum time a POP waits to establish a connection with the origin server and receive a complete response.
+If the origin does not respond within this period, the POP disconnects and returns a 5xx error to the client.

 Configure the origin HTTP request timeout